What are the best wheelchair vans for adult daycares?

 People with mobility issues are already faced with barriers–it’s up to you to choose a wheelchair van that can alleviate some of these barriers for your clients.

-At MoveMobility, we’ve helped over 50 adult daycares choose the best wheelchair van for their unique needs over the last 8 years because we know the features that make a van perfect for organizations like yours.
+At MoveMobility, we’ve helped over 50 adult daycares choose the best wheelchair van for their unique needs over the last eight years because we know the features that make a van perfect for organizations like yours.

 Top 5 MoveMobility wheelchair vans for adult daycares